 There are many different programs that students can take advantage of to meet their education costs.
 Many Missouri S&T students receive a combination of merit-based scholarships, federal need based assistance, and scholarships and grants for Missouri residents through Student Financial Assistance.
 Students interested in working can find full-time, co-op, and internship employment opportunities at Career Opportunities and Employer Relations.

 If your student is struggling with financial concerns with school, please contact:

 Disenchantment with college can be caused by a wide variety of factors: academic stress, relationship issues, peer pressure, or homesickness are just a few examples.
 You might want to ask your student if he or she is feeling homesick or missing friends or a significant other.
 Some resources you could suggest:

 If your student has lost enthusiasm for school or is suffering from homesickness, please contact:

-When a student is away at college, major events in the family, can be especially difficult to handle.
+When a student is away at college, major events in the family can be especially difficult to handle.
 The distance from home and inability to assist his or her family during these tough times may leave a student feeling helpless, guilty, angry or alone.
 Your student may find it difficult to share these feelings with you or other family members.
-Counseling Services provides both individual and group counseling services to support students.
+Counseling Services provides both individual and group counseling services to help support students.